william-lawrence/js-notes/README.md

 These are my notes that I made while brushing up on JS.
 Each section is outlined here, and there are examples in the javascript file.

+Lots of good stuff can be found in the [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

 ## Basics

 ### Types